cscart/docs/user_guide/manage_products/products/product_attributes.rst

 *	**Allow payment by points** - If selected, the product can be paid for with reward points.
 *	**Override global PER** - If selected, the product has a fixed price in points that is independent of the point-to-money exchange rate.
 *	**Price in points** - Fixed product price in points.
-*	**Override global/category point value for this product** - If selected, the below values override the global reward points specified in **Products → Reward points**.
+*	**Override global/category point value for this product** - If selected, the below values override the global reward points specified in **Marketing → Reward points**.
 *	**User group** - `User groups <http://docs.cs-cart.com/4.3.x/user_guide/users/user_groups/index.html>`_ whose members are granted reward points for buying the product.
 *	**Amount** - Number of reward points to be granted to the user group member who bought the product.
 *	**Amount type** - Absolute number of points or percentage-based value calculated in the following manner: the product cost is divided into 100, and the result is multiplied by the value in the field.